AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 ## Share training with managers

-Captivate Prime offers compliance dashboard to all Administrators and Managers.
+Learning Manager offers compliance dashboard to all Administrators and Managers.
 Managers find it very useful to track compliance of their team members for a particular training.
 At the same time, Administrators would like all Managers to add compliance trainings to their dashboard and track it.

-In Captivate Prime, the **Share with Managers** workflow allows Administrators to share training with Managers, so that they can get added to a manager's Compliance Dashboard.
+In Learning Manager, the **Share with Managers** workflow allows Administrators to share training with Managers, so that they can get added to a manager's Compliance Dashboard.
 Thus, Managers do not need to take any action and can start tracking compliance immediately.

 An Administrator can share a set of training courses with managers individually or with a group.
 This sharing can help a manager easily track the compliance of his/her team for the specified training.